2024 alberta sport recognition award Winners

 As a speedskating parent, Blair began his volunteer involvement at the grassroot level in the role of Meet Recorder.
 His meticulous work ensured that competitions ran smoothly, allowing skaters and officials to perform at their best.

-At the provincial level, Blair’s leadership as President of Speedskating Alberta from 2009 until 2015 was instrumental in advancing the organization’s mission and strategic objectives.
+At the provincial level, Blair’s leadership as President of Speedskating Alberta was instrumental in advancing the organization’s mission and strategic objectives.
 His efforts fostered the development of the sport in the province, ensuring the organization’s programs and services benefited members across the broader speed skating community.

 Blair’s dedication, leadership, and spirit of volunteerism have had a profound impact on the sport of speedskating, His contributions have strengthened the sport of speedskating at multiple levels, creating a lasting legacy.